Lecturer: Don Pollacco

 The module should introduce the methods used to measure the distances between stars, their brightness and colour and provide evidence for the large variability of stars found in our Galaxy.
 It should show how fundamental concepts of physics are used to quantitatively describe the structure and evolution of stars.
 The module should also explain how observational methods, such as imaging and spectroscopy, can be used to test our understanding of the origin, life, and death of stars.

-At the end of the module, you should be able:
+At the end of the module, you should:

-- to describe the techniques used to determine their distance from us
+- Be able to define the position of a star and to describe the techniques used to determine their distance from us

-- to relate basic quantities such as apparent magnitude, absolute magnitude, flux, luminosity, stellar radius, effective temperature and distance.
+- Be able to relate quantities such as apparent magnitude, absolute magnitude, flux, luminosity, stellar radius, effective temperature and distance

-- To explain the main characteristics of stellar spectra along the main sequence
+- Be able to identify the main features of the Hertzsprung-Russell diagram and explain the characteristics of stellar spectra along the main sequence

-- to understand the basic mechanisms of interaction between photons and matter occurring in the atmosphere of a star.
+- Understand the mechanisms of interaction between photons and matter occurring in the atmosphere of a star

-- to be able to describe the processes of nuclear fusion that powers the light of almost all stars.
+- Be able to describe the processes of nuclear fusion that powers almost all stars

 - The structure of stars -basic equations - nuclear energy production - mass/radius/luminosity relation - understanding the observed Hertzsprung-Russell diagram